STELLAR study

 • Time to death from any cause or PAH clinical worsening event (TTDCW)

-• These outcomes were captured until the last patient completed the week 24 visit and included death from any cause, worsening-related listing for lung and/or heart transplant, need to initiate rescue therapy with an approved PAH therapy or the need to increase the dose of infusion prostacyclin by ≥10%, need for atrial septostomy, PAH-specific hospitalization (≥24 hours), or deterioration of PAH (worsened WHO FC and decrease in 6MWD by ≥15% confirmed by two 6-minute walking tests at least 4 hours apart but no more than 1 week).
+• These outcomes were captured until the last patient completed the week 24 visit and included death from any cause, worsening-related listing for lung and/or heart transplant, need to initiate rescue therapy with an approved PAH therapy or the need to increase the dose of infusion prostacyclin by ≥10%, need for atrial septostomy, PAH-specific hospitalization (≥24 hours), or deterioration of PAH (worsened WHO FC and decrease in 6MWD by ≥15% confirmed by two 6-minute walk tests at least 4 hours apart but no more than 1 week).

 • Change from baseline in pulmonary vascular resistance (PVR) at week 24